Texas Commonly Asked Divorce Questions

 Can I get maintenance?
 Will I have to provide alimony to my spouse?

-Maintenance in Texas based on reasonable need.
-The seeking party must prove that there will not be enough to meet his or her minimum reasonable needs after the division of property.
-Furthermore, Texas law requires that at least one of the following is proven in order to receive maintenance:
+Spousal maintenance, also known as alimony, in Texas based on reasonable need.
+The seeking party must prove that there will not be enough to meet their minimum reasonable needs after the division of property.
+Furthermore, Texas law requires that at least one of the following is proven to receive maintenance:

 Can I get an annulment in Texas?

-Yes, but you must prove one of a number of circumstances existed.
-If you were under 18 at the time of your marriage without your parent’s consent, or if you entered into the marriage under fraud or duress you can likely get an annulment.
+Yes, but you must prove one of several circumstances existed.
+If you were under 18 at the time of your marriage without your parent’s consent, or if you entered the marriage under fraud or duress you can likely get an annulment.
 A marriage may be annulled if at the time of the marriage the party seeking the annulment was under the influence of alcoholic beverages or narcotics and as a result did not have the capacity to consent to the marriage and that party has not voluntarily cohabitated with the other party to the marriage since the effects of the alcoholic beverages or narcotics ended.
 In very limited and certain circumstances, you may be granted an annulment in Texas.
-Also if you didn’t possess the mental capacity to enter into the marriage at the time, or if your spouse hid the fact they got divorced within 30-days of your marriage and you didn’t know it and your annulment petition was filed within a year of the marriage, in addition to other avenues for annulment.
+Also, if you didn’t possess the mental capacity to enter into the marriage at the time, or if your spouse hid the fact they got divorced within 30-days of your marriage and you didn’t know it and your annulment petition was filed within a year of the marriage, in addition to other avenues for annulment.
 It is recommended that you consult an attorney should you believe an annulment may be available to you.
+Our team is standing by to assist you, so call us at (214) 272-0964 to get started with a free consultation with our client intake team.

 When can I change my name during a divorce?